Pierce01/MinecraftLauncher-core/README.md

 # Minecraft Launcher Core
 ### Currently only supports MC 1.7.3 and up.

 A script that launches Minecraft using NodeJS.
+Supports Vanilla and Forge.

 ### Installing